petrinachan/petrinachan.github.io/_posts/2022-12-04-Final-Project.md

 ![IMG_20221201_135210](https://user-images.githubusercontent.com/115116582/205525943-76648c02-fcd2-414d-9f11-2a13abf6e7ae.jpg)

 I did several coats on each of the wings and tufts.
-There were some lumps and bumps because I didn't have a great way to keep everything level while it was drying and I might have put on multiple coats too quickly, but overall it lookedpretty good.
+There were some lumps and bumps because I didn't have a great way to keep everything level while it was drying and I might have put on multiple coats too quickly, but overall it looked pretty good.

 ![IMG_20221204_135752](https://user-images.githubusercontent.com/115116582/205526041-5706a6f8-90f9-4734-b1f4-e6336ddbe796.jpg)